 - Stash the plum sauce somewhere dark (a kitchen cupboard is perfect) to ferment for 2-7 days.
 The longer it ferments the less sweet it will be.

 - Stir in the salt, to taste.
 Store the finished plum sauce in the fridge.
 At first, it will be a bit sparky from the fermentation, but that should only last for about a week.
-See the section above for details on how to preserve fermented plum sauce for longer periods of time.
+See the section above for details on how to preserve plum sauce for longer periods of time.

 - Other culture options include ginger bug, water kefir, and kombucha.
 Again, it’s important to make sure they contain live yeast cultures, so don’t use store-bought versions which usually don’t contain the necessary culture.

-- While I don’t often include sugar in my recipe, this ferment needs it to feed the culture.
+- While I don’t often include sugar in my recipes, this ferment needs it to feed the culture.
 If you want to avoid added sugar, don’t replace it with a substitute.
 Just don’t add the sugar and reduce the fermentation time to 24 hours.

 Keywords: sweet, sour, probiotic, savoury, vegan, gluten free, egg free, dairy free, nut free, sugar free, keto, asian-inspired, Chinese-inspired, spring, summer, preserved